-A bone marrow transplant can help to treat some people with thalassaemia, especially children, although they are only performed very rarely.
+A stem cell transplant can help to treat some people with thalassaemia, especially children, although they are only performed very rarely.